-- Similar to the previous wave, half (51%) of those who had made a complaint in the last 6 months in Wave 25 were satisfied ('Very Satisfied' or 'Satisfied') with how their complaints had been handled. - 33% were dissatisfied ('Very Dissatisfied' or 'Dissatisfied') with the complaint handling process in Wave 25.
-No significant changes compared to the Wave 24.
+- 48% of those who had made a complaint in the last 6 months were satisfied ('Very Satisfied' or 'Satisfied') with how their complaints had been handled. - 16% of people were 'very satisfied', which was a significant decrease (-6%) on the previous wave.
+The proportion of people who were 'satisfied' increased slightly (+3%). - 31% were dissatisfied ('Very Dissatisfied' or 'Dissatisfied') with the complaint handling process in Wave 26.